lsst-dm/dm_dev_guide/python/astropy.rst

 If the code is already using ``afw`` it is strongly preferred that ``afw`` equivalents be used until such time as specific ``afw`` interfaces are deprecated.
 :mod:`astropy.table` views into ``afw.table`` tables can be used if required.

-Changing any public APIs requires prior an :doc:`RFC </communications/rfc>`.
+Changing any public APIs requires an :doc:`RFC </communications/rfc>`.
-Hence using Astropy in any public PAI must go through RFC.
+Hence using Astropy in any public API must go through an RFC.

 These items have functionality that is similar to that provided in LSST packages: